Marine Corps LAV Crewman - MOS 0313

 Qualifications

-Despite the title, Marine Corps LAV Crewman (MOS 0313) is open to both males and females.
+Despite the title, Marine Corps LAV Crewman (MOS 0313) is open to both male and female soldiers.

 There is also a requirement to meet the psychological and physiological demands required for licensing as a government motor vehicle operator.